-D3 Indicate terms for which transfers may enroll:
+Indicate terms for which transfers may enroll:

 D3 Fall X

 D3 Winter

 D3 Spring X

-D3 Summer Х
+D3 Summer X

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

+maioate all terms required of transfer etaderite to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

-D5 College transcript(s) Χ
+D5 College transcript(s) X

 D5 Essay or personal

 statement

 D5 Interview

 D5 Standardized test scores

-D5 Statement of good standing
+D5 Statement of good

-from prior institution(s)
+standing from prior institution(s)

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: